chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 At TD I supported the transition to SAFe(Scaled agile framework) workflow, for both technical and non-technical teams.
 In agile ceremonies, I collaborated with Product Owners, Scrum Masters, and Stakeholders.
 Managing Jira tickets and doing backlog refinement for PI planing.

-Utilizing PowerBI, I crafted logical data models for skill matrices, analyzing key metrics like velocity and cycle time.
+Worked on Data Visualization projects were I created logical data models along  using PowerBI, for skill matrices, analyzing key metrics like velocity and cycle time.
 By conducting needs assessments and collaborating with stakeholders, I aligned upskilling initiatives with organizational goals, optimizing resource allocation.

 Collaborating with a third-party upskilling firm, I facilitated an internal program, upskilling 200+ software engineers across 10 cohorts in Advanced Java, Spring Boot, Docker, Event-Driven Architecture, and Reactive Programming.
 This comprehensive effort spanned 5 months, fostering skill development from associates to senior developers.
 Lessons learned include strategic planning, efficient collaboration, and successful program execution.